Federal Climate Funding > Homeowners > I want:

 How can I access the money?

-Click “learn more” to find out how to get assistance from CIP in NC and SC.
+Click “Learn More” to find out how to get assistance from CIP in NC and SC.

 If you install solar, wind, geothermal, or battery storage systems at home, you can get 30% of the price back as a tax credit.
+Applies only to projects for which expenditures are made by December 31, 2025.

 What does this funding get me?